Alicia Esteve Head: Claims disputed

 In September 2007, The New York Times sought to verify key details of Head's story as part of an anniversary piece.
-She claimed to have earned a degree from Harvard University in Cambridge, Massachusetts and a graduate business degree from Stanford University in Stanford, California, but the institutions had no record of her being a student there.
+She claimed to have earned a degree from Harvard University in Cambridge, Massachusetts, and a graduate business degree from Stanford University in Stanford, California, but the institutions had no record of her being a student there.
 She said that she had been working at Merrill Lynch in the South Tower, but Merrill Lynch had no record of her employment, nor did the company have offices in the World Trade Center at the time of the attacks.
 Head backed out of three scheduled interviews, and later refused to speak to reporters at all.
 The Times then contacted other members of the Survivors’ Network casting doubt on the veracity of Head's story.
 By the week of September 27, 2007, the group voted to remove her as president and director.

 Among the questionable elements of Head's story was her engagement to a man nicknamed "Big Dave", who had perished in the opposite tower.
 The man's family claimed to have never heard of Tania Head (the man's surname was withheld in the article to respect his family's privacy).

-La Vanguardia, a newspaper in Barcelona, ultimately revealed that Head had been in class at ESADE in Barcelona during the 9/11 attacks, where she had told her classmates that her scarred arm was the result of an automobile accident, or alternatively a horse riding accident, many years earlier (A 2012 documentary revealed she had been in a rollover while traveling the Mediterranean coast of Spain).
-La Vanguardia reported that Head attended classes in the program until June 2002 and had told classmates she wanted to work in New York.
+La Vanguardia, a newspaper in Barcelona, ultimately revealed that Head had been in class at ESADE in Barcelona a few days after the 9/11 attacks, where she had told her classmates that her scarred arm was the result of an automobile accident, or alternatively a horse riding accident, many years earlier (A 2012 documentary revealed she had been in a rollover while traveling the Mediterranean coast of Spain).
+La Vanguardia reported that Head attended classes in the program until June 2002 and had told classmates she wanted to work in New York City.

 Aftermath

 After Head's fraud was exposed, she declined all further interviews and abruptly left Manhattan, New York.
 In February 2008, an anonymous email was sent from a Spanish account to members of the World Trade Center Survivors Network, saying that Head had died by suicide.
 The suicide claim turned out to be another lie.
-In 2012, a book and a feature film documentary (Meredith Vieira is one of the executive producers) were released, both titled The Woman Who Wasn't There.
+In 2012, a book and a feature film documentary produced by Meredith Vieira were released, both titled The Woman Who Wasn't There.
 They told how Head was involved in the World Trade Center Survivors' Network, utilizing interviews with Head and members of the network before and after her deception was revealed.
 Both the book and film said that Head was seen with her mother in New York on September 14, 2011; she was spotted by the director of the film and a co-author of the book, Angelo J. Guglielmo Jr., who confronted her on camera.

 In July 2012, Head was fired from her position at Inter Partner Assistance, an insurance company in Barcelona, once her employers found out about the ruse she pulled in New York.
 In 2021 she opened a renovation company in Barcelona.